 CRI – A color rendering index is a quantitative measure of the ability of a light source to reveal the colors of various objects faithfully in comparison with an ideal or natural light source.
 TheCRI is determined by the light source’s spectrum.
-Typical LEDs have arround 80 CRI, and 100 is index of (daylight).
+Typical LEDs have around 80 CRI, and 100 is an index of (daylight).

 Lumen output – It is related to the brightness, which is the lumen output of an object in a given spectral region.
 Shorter to say more Lumens = more light.

-Not many of the manufactures are giving this information, but it is a quite useful and important.
+Not many of the manufacturers are giving this information, but it is quite useful and important.

-Dimmable – Old style: Led lights marked as dimmable are little bit more expensive, lets say if non-dimmable led is 8 $ , than same led but dimmable version would be 9 – 10 $.
+Dimmable – Old style: Led lights marked as dimmable are a little bit more expensive, let’s say if the non-dimmable led is 8 $ than same led but dimmable version would be 9 – 10 $.
 What does it mean?
 It means that you can manipulate its brightness by regulating circuit.
-One more important thing to remember is that dimmable leds can work in non dimmable circuit, but not vice versa.
-Do not use non-dimmable led in dimmable circuit since it is not made for it.
+One more important thing to remember is that dimmable LEDs can work in a non-dimmable circuit, but not vice versa.
+Do not use non-dimmable led in the dimmable circuit since it is not made for it.
 If you do it you may end up with some of these situations:

 One more thing to remember: If Led is not marked as dimmable, than for sure it is non-dimmable.
-Pay attention on what are you buying.
+Pay attention to what are you buying.
 Dimmable – Updated information from our friend Snakesign :

 There are two types of phase dimming available on the market.
 Old style triac dimmers cut the front part of the AC sine wave to reduce delivered power.
 This is called Triac, forward phase, or magnetic low voltage (MLV) dimming.
 Because this induces a large current in the power supply when you go from 0 to some high part on the sine wave a new more modern dimmer was created.
 This is trailing edge, reverse phase, or electronic low voltage (ELV) dimming.
-It cuts out the back side of the sine wave to reduce delivered power.
+It cuts out the backside of the sine wave to reduce delivered power.
 LED’s will respond differently to both types of dimmers.
 There is also a lot of difference between a shitty $10 dimmer from Home Depot and a $75 dimmer from Lutron, even in the same dimming class.
 There is also some difference depending on how heavily the line is loaded.
 So compatibility has to be determined on an almost case by case basis.